HaikuTeam/animator/README.md

 </p>
 <br>

-The Haiku app turns your designs into components and Haiku Core renders them.
+Haiku for Mac turns your designs into components and Haiku Core renders them.
 Since Haiku Core is built on pure and open web standards (HTML, CSS, JavaScript), your users won't ever need to install a plugin.

 <br>